 Advanced LIGO Safety

 The LIGO Laboratory Deputy Director is responsible for the overall ES&H programs for the Laboratory.
-During the Advanced LIGO Project, the Advanced LIGO Leader will be responsible for the ES&H aspects of the Advanced LIGO Project activities, under the coordination and overall responsibility of the Deputy Director.
+During the Advanced LIGO Project, the Advanced LIGO Leader will be responsible for the ES&H aspects of the Advanced LIGO Project activities, under the coordination and overall responsibility of the Laboratory Deputy Director.
 All policies and procedures for the overall Laboratory program will be followed for the Advanced LIGO Project.
 The LIGO facilities shall also comply with all policies and procedures in effect at the appropriate host institutions (Caltech for Caltech, Livingston, and Hanford; and MIT for MIT).
 See Section 6, Safety and Health Protection, below.

 Advanced LIGO Risk Management